Edd1eboi/quartz/content/SubIndexes/Logs/finishedlogs/ArksLogs/ProjectYggdrasil.md

 *...*
 *...*

-## *//Attempting to impersonate a member of -[REDACTED]- is punishable by immediate termination, you have 30 seconds to enter the correct keyphrase before an ARKS task force is deployed to your location.//*
+## *// Attempting to impersonate a member of -[REDACTED]- is punishable by immediate termination, you have 30 seconds to enter the correct keyphrase before an ARKS task force is deployed to your location. //*

 ----